 When I was younger, this story baffled me.
-I’d listen to my grandma reading from the children’s Bible and innocently think: “but all they wanted to do was get closer to heaven!”
+I’d listen to my grandma reading from the children’s Bible and innocently think: “but all they wanted to do was be closer to heaven!”
 My mind often went that direction again as I reread it when I got older.
-I didn’t take time to think further into it until a couple of years ago the Holy Spirit stopped me in my reading tracks.
+I didn’t take time to think further into it until about two years ago when the Holy Spirit stopped me in my reading tracks.

-At the beginning of every year, we’re all somewhat on the same page – with a common speech.
+At the beginning of every year, we’re all somewhat on the same page:

 New Year, New Me!

-As the clock turns and we move [eastward] into the year it could be easy to settle away from our dreams and visions, or even the promises of God.
+As the clock turns and we move [eastward] into the year, it could be easy to settle away from our dreams and visions, or even the promises of God.
 It’s easy to fall back into a mundane life and just kinda get by.
-At least, I know that for myself.
-As I pondered on these people’s initiation to get together and bake bricks I thought, brick is a manmade material.
+As I pondered on these people’s goal to build a tower, I thought, huh, brick is a manmade material.

-The people used brick for (or instead of) stone.
-Brick, unlike stone, is easy to construct, bakes quickly, and requires less skill.
-A lot of times when I settle or want to get fast results, I do things in my own strength.
-I look for easy, quick ways that require less skill, not wanting to go through the process.
+Brick is easy to construct, bakes quickly, and requires less skill.
+A lot of times when I want to get fast results, I do things that require less skill.
+I look for easy, quick ways, and don’t want to go through the process.
 I just need the end-result!
-But then, I end up feeling dissatisfied and eventually get lazy and unmotivated.
+But then, I end up feeling somewhat disappointed and a little lazy and unmotivated.
 Similarly, these guys chose the easy, fast route to get to their goal.

-On the other hand, stone is a natural material that needs to be sought out and worked on.
-It’s a slow and laborious process to carve out what’s needed.
+Stone, on the other hand, is a natural material that needs to be found and worked on.
+It’s a slow and laborious process to carve, shape, and mold it.
 It requires time and patience.
-Just like in our lives, whether we make a resolution at the beginning of the year, set a goal in June, or have a lifelong dream that we wish would already become a reality, it all requires a process.
+Just like in our lives, whether we make New Year’s Resolutions or have lifelong dreams that we wish would already become a reality, it all requires a process.
 Even relationships are a process!
-When we choose “brick” we will take twice as long to get to where we want to be.